Mali Entry Requirements

 Restricted Items

-- Prescription medications - must be accompanied by doctor's prescription and in original packaging.
-Carry only quantities needed for your trip.
+- Prescription medications - must be in original containers, accompanied by a doctor's prescription.

-- Plants, seeds, and agricultural products - subject to phytosanitary regulations
+- Plants, seeds, and animal products require phytosanitary or veterinary certificates.

 Health Requirements